We are living in the era of the experience economy. Have you heard about it? It means that customers want memories and engagements more than services.

 Most of Thomas Cook’s customers were impressed with the emotions evoked with the help of 3D tours and that is why the revenue of the company increased by 190%.

-Thomas Cook is planning to send VR catalogues with travel destinations soon.
+Thomas Cook is planning to send VR catalogs with travel destinations soon.

-There is one common thing between all these brands using VR efficiently: they grasped the technology to give customers richer and more emotional experience.
+There is one common thing among all these brands using VR efficiently: they grasped the technology to give customers richer and more emotional experience.
 Yet with one goal in their mind, they managed to reach different results.
 Nike made their customers’ dreams come true.
 Amnesty International stimulated a real empathic response in VR viewers.
 Medicover chose VR with one practical purpose: welcoming thousands of customers to the lab they are not allowed to visit.
+We are experts in virtual reality consulting and can transform your craziest idea into the best 3D tour or a cool VR application.

-It seems that VR has one exciting bonus: it gives brands more than they expected: sales boost, the trust of customers, and the incredible level of emotional engagement.17.05.2018, 9:40
+It seems that VR has one exciting bonus: it gives brands more than they expected: sales boost, the trust of customers, and the incredible level of emotional engagement.04.07.2018, 11:50